Updated: Mar 9

 1. Check all your product labels and do not use them if they contain added protein.

-2. Use an Apple cider vinegar rinse to remove buildup.
+2. Use an Apple cider vinegar rinse or clarifying shampoo to remove buildup.
 Buildup hinders your attempts to moisturize your hair.

-3. Use a moisturizing shampoo that is sulfate free or cowash.
+3. Begin using a moisturizing shampoo that is sulfate free or cowash.

 4. Deep condition with heat weekly-biweekly depending on the severity of the problem.
 Use moisturizing deep conditioners that are protein-free.
 Apply heat during the deep conditioning process to help the moisture penetrate the hair shaft.
-Keep in mind that it is a best practice to mix Crown Growth Oil-Almond Edition with your conditioner during a deep conditioning treatment to increase nourishment and help to breakdown protein buildup.
-Our Flaxseed Thermal Treatment Cap will be perfect for this treatment as it allows you mobility freeing you from sitting under a hooded dryer for 30 minutes to an hour giving you the same benefits!
+Keep in mind that it is a best practice to mix Crown Growth Oil-Almond Edition with your conditioner during a deep conditioning treatment to increase nourishment.

 5. Pre poo.
 This will breakdown buildup and encourage nourishment for both your scalp and hair.
 Prepooing also stimulates your scalp and reduces irritation/inflammation.
-Our Crown Growth Oil- Almond Edition is perfect for this treatment.
+Our Crown Growth Oil- Almond Edition is perfect for this treatment because it aids in product breakdown and encourages the growth of healthy hair follicles.

 You will begin to see results after the first cycle of treatment.
 If you have any further questions or concerns feel free to contact us and we will do our best to address them for you.
-Please LIKE & SHARE!
+Please LIKE, COMMENT & SHARE!
 Until next time...

 Peace and blessings....